How we're going to get there

 • We’ll continue with a strong focus on waste reused and recycled and using waste management plans for major projects.

-• New Winstone Wallboards plant at Tauriko will be able to use recycled plasterboard as feedstock.
+• The new Winstone Wallboards plant at Tauriko will be able to use recycled plasterboard as feedstock.

 • The acquisition of Urban Quarry® provides a dual service hub of aggregate supply for city-based construction sites, and collection of construction and demolition waste.
 It will provide a platform to capture sufficient waste quantities at a central point to enable recycling on an efficient scale and accelerate access to expanded circular economy and recycling solutions for our customers.